-Many other IVF programs in the US are still relying heavily on judging an embryo’s potential to implant by how it looks – essentially judging a book by its cover.
+Many IVF programs are still relying heavily on judging an embryo’s potential to implant by how it looks under the microscope – essentially judging a book by its cover.
 But at RMANJ, our evidence-based approach demands we do more.

-Additionally, the SelectCCS process makes the promise of single embryo transfer (SET) a reality, providing uncompromising success rates without complications often associated with twin pregnancies and deliveries.
+SelectCCS also makes the promise of single embryo transfer (SET) a reality, providing uncompromising success rates without complications often associated with twin pregnancies and deliveries.

 “Advances in screening technology that allow us to rapidly and safely determine if an embryo is chromosomally normal now make ‘SET’ a more viable pathway to pregnancy for couples undergoing IVF.
 We can reduce the risk of twins, which tend to be more complicated pregnancies, but thanks to improved freezing technology not reduce the chance of having two children if that’s what a couple wants in the long run.”